Poynting vector controversy in axion modified electrodynamics: LOW-MASS BROADBAND AXION HALOSCOPES UNDER DC MAGNETIC FIELD

-Assuming the Abraham Poynting vector, the reactive power delivered to and from a capacitor under DC magnetic field as shown in Fig.\ref{HaloCap} can be calculate by substituting eqn. (\ref{U1}) into (\ref{AbImCap}) and using (\ref{EBratDens}) we find,
+Assuming the Abraham Poynting theorem, the reactive power delivered to and from a capacitor under the DC magnetic field as shown in Fig.\ref{HaloCap} can be calculated by substituting Eq. (\ref{U1}) into (\ref{AbImCap}), and using (\ref{EBratDens}) we find